Shreya-Mamadapur/Shreya-Mamadapur/README.md

 ### Hi there 👋

- 🔭 I’m Shreya, currently studying post-grad in Embedded Systems in LCIT.
+ 🔭 I’m Shreya, currently studying post-grad in Embedded Systems at LCIT.

  🌱 I’m learning to code/script in C/C++, Matlab, Bash